JabadeSusheelKrishna/Agent-Based-Simulation-Of-Commuter-EVs/report.md

    - Consider traffic conditions
    - Implement dynamic routing based on charging station availability

-2. **Enhanced Visualization**:
-   - Interactive visualizations
-   - Real-time simulation monitoring
-   - 3D visualization of the city

 3. **Additional Features**:
    - Different types of EVs with varying characteristics
+   - Charging pricing integration
-   - Dynamic pricing for charging
+   - Integrating highway conditions for intercity travelling
-   - Integration with real-world map data
    - Weather and traffic condition simulation
+   - Include more testing for the ev_simulator.py file in the debug_simulation.py file.

-4. **Performance Optimization**:
+4. **Performance Optimization**: (Cannot be done for this BTP)
    - Parallel processing for agent updates
    - Spatial indexing for faster proximity searches
    - More efficient data structures for large-scale simulations